youngtsx/ITM352_S22_repo/Arch_Documentation.md

 Verifying bootmode with ls will not list anything because we are in BIOS.

+Timezone issues with syncing, minutes were also wrong sometimes.

+this fixes the permissions
+> sudo chmod 0700 /var/lib/private

+> sudo systemctl restart systemd-timesyncd

+> sudo timedatectl status

 ### Partition and format the disk
 >cfdisk /dev/sda
 - 1M to BIOS